GilaCMS/docs/source/schemas.rst

 * **search_boxes**

 (Optional) An array of field names.
-Their search filters will be displayed in content administration as.
+Their search filters will be displayed in content administration.

 * **children** (assoc array)